piyumaha12/Sentiment_analysis_on_amazon_review/README.md

-Sentiment analysis is used to find out what peoples thinks about product and to find out their emotions toward that product.
+Sentiment analysis is used to find out what people thinks about product? and to find out their emotions toward that product.

-It also helps to find out what kind of problems people are facing with product, because the negative review is almost full with those things and this also make useful for that company to make or consider those factors in their new products.
+It also helps to find out what kind of problems people are facing with product, because the negative review is almost full with those things and this is useful for company to make changes or consider those factors in their new products.

 ### Reviews Extraction: